KOKO-FM: History

 On June 28, 2012, KOKO-FM flipped to classic hits.
 On November 27, 2018, KOKO-FM again changed formats, this time to rhythmic oldies as Jammin' 94.3.

 Art Laboe died October 7, 2022, at age 97.
 In July 2023, TED Broadcasting agreed to purchase KOKO-FM from the Art Laboe estate for $330,000.
 It soon began broadcasting the Punjabi "Radio Punjab" network.

 As of August 3, 2024, KOKO-FM switched to a classic regional Mexican format under the branding "94.3 La Mera Mera".
 It was then announced that TEG broadcasting would sell KOKO-FM to Lotus Communications in exchange for one of its own stations in which Lotus began operating the station ahead of closing.

+On August 27, 2025 KOKO's construction permit was granted to move transmitters to the Diablo Range.